Haltom City Building Permit FAQs

 - Street Contractor Permit

-- Building construction plans with engineer’s and/or architect’s seal (as required by state law) – two (2) complete sets (including site plans and landscape plans).
+- Building construction plans with engineer’s and/or architect’s seal (as required by state law) – three (3) complete sets (including site plans and landscape plans).

 - One (1) additional set of electrical and/or mechanical plans that include fire protection information, as well as any plans designating fire protection (as applicable).